BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/ssrRenderingPipeline.md

 #### Attenuate reflections on the edges of the screen

-Here is what happens to the reflections on the edges of the screen when the geometries are out of sight:
+Here is what happens to the reflections when the geometries are getting out of sight:
 <video controls muted loop preload="auto" width="600px">
     <source src="/img/how_to/ssrRenderingPipeline/artifacts_ssr_geometry_disappear.webm" type="video/webm"/>
     Your browser does not support the video tag.